wpeka/wpadcenter/README.txt

 Yes, you can easily insert ads anywhere on your website using widgets, shortcodes or blocks.

 = Which ad networks are supported? =
-WPAdCenter WordPress ads plugin works with all ad networks that support ads via Banner Images, Videos & Javascript code.
+WPAdCenter WordPress ads plugin works with all ad networks that support ads via Banner Images & Javascript code.
 It is compatible with popular ad networks like Google AdSense, Media.net, Amazon Advertising, BuySellAds, DoubleClick (DFP), Ezoic, InfoLinks, Tradedoubler, Awin, Getyourguide, The Moneytizer, and more.

 = Can I schedule Ads? =
 Yes, You can schedule Ads.
 Create your ads with a start date in the future and an appropriate end date.